nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/examples_shared_readme.md

 - TFT Proto 5" panel
   - Connect panel to J4.
   - Connect JP7 2&3 to use 3.3v interface.

+- LCD_PAR_S035 panel
+  - Connect panel to J4 pin 1 to pin 28.
+  - Connect JP7 2&3 to use 3.3v interface.
+  - Set SW1 is 0b011 (8 bit 8080).
+  - Remove resistance R60 to use the touch function.

 - MIPI panels
   - Connect MIPI panel to J52.